How to Start a Convenience Store: A Comprehensive Guide

 Before you can open your doors, you need to secure the right business licenses.

 The types of licenses you will need typically depend on your location.
-But in general, you’ll need standard retail licenses, and possibly, permits for selling specialty products (like alcohol, lottery or tobacco).
+But in general, you’ll need standard retail licenses and possibly permits to sell specialty products (like alcohol, lottery tickets, or tobacco).

 Some of the licenses you will need to run a convenience store include: